kogics/kogics.github.io/_pages/kojo/about.md

 * Or explore the [Kojo Docs](http://docs.kogics.net/) website.

 <div class="text-center m-4">
-  {% include figure.html path="assets/img/kojo-creations.png" title="kojo creations" class="img-fluid rounded z-depth-1" caption="All designs on this page have been made in Kojo" %}
+  {% include figure.html path="assets/img/kojo-creations.png" title="kojo creations" class="img-fluid rounded z-depth-1" caption="All the designs on this page have been made in Kojo" %}
 </div>